Winona Ryder: 2001–2005: Hiatus

 In 2001, Ryder began a four-year career hiatus.
-Apart from a guest appearance on NBC's sitcom Friends, playing Rachel's college sorority sister, and a brief cameo in Ben Stiller's comedy Zoolander (2001), she appeared in no new releases in 2001.
-She was scheduled to appear in Lily and the Secret of Planting, but withdrew from the project after being hospitalized for a severe stomach-related disorder in August 2001.
+Apart from a guest role on Friends as Rachel's college sorority sister and a brief cameo in the comedy film Zoolander (2001), she appeared in no new releases in 2001.
+She was scheduled to appear in Lily and the Secret of Planting, but withdrew from the project after being hospitalized for a severe stomach issue in August 2001.

-In December 2001, Ryder was arrested for shoplifting, which made it difficult for her to be insured for further film projects.
+Following Ryder's December 2001 arrest for shoplifting, it became difficult for her to be insured for further film projects.
 After her courtroom appearances in Marc Jacobs clothes were noted in the media, she appeared in Jacobs' Spring 2003 advertising campaign.

-Woody Allen wanted to cast Robert Downey Jr. and Ryder in his film Melinda and Melinda (2004), but was unable to do so because "I couldn't get insurance on them ...
+Woody Allen wanted to cast Robert Downey Jr. (who was also facing legal issues) and Ryder in his film Melinda and Melinda (2004), but was unable to do so: "I couldn't get insurance on them. [...]
 We couldn't get bonded.
-The completion bonding companies would not bond the picture unless we could insure them. ...
+The completion bonding companies would not bond the picture unless we could insure them. [...]
 We were heartbroken because I had worked with Winona before [on Celebrity] and thought she was perfect for this and wanted to work with her again."

-In 2002, Ryder appeared in two movies filmed before her arrest.
+In 2002, Ryder appeared in two films shot before her arrest.
 The first was a romantic comedy, Mr. Deeds, with Adam Sandler, grossing over $126 million in the United States alone.
 The film was not a critical success; film critic Philip French called it a terrible film, saying that "remakes are often bad, but this one was particularly bad."
 The second film was the science fiction drama Simone, in which she portrayed a glamorous star who is replaced by a computer simulated actress due to the clandestine machinations of a director, portrayed by Al Pacino.
 On May 18, 2002, Ryder hosted Saturday Night Live.
 In 2005, Ryder co-produced and co-narrated the documentary The Day My God Died (2004) with Tim Robbins, which focuses on international child sex trafficking.